zfl1rice/strava-training-planner/docs/deployment.md

 # Deployment preparation

-Prepared target: Vercel web, hosted PostgreSQL, hosted Redis, and a local Node.js worker.
-Nothing has been deployed by this checkpoint.
+Prepared target: Vercel web, hosted PostgreSQL, hosted Redis, and a separate Node.js worker on your machine or server.
+No verified public demo URL is recorded in this repository.
 Free service tiers are subject to their current limits; this is not a promise of free hosting or free OpenAI usage.

+Repository: [zfl1rice/strava-training-planner](https://github.com/zfl1rice/strava-training-planner).
+Import this repository when configuring the web deployment.
+Follow the [current architecture](architecture.md); older design/checkpoint notes are not evidence that services have been deployed.

 ## Web on Vercel